reconhub/reconhub.github.io/forum.md

 ### How to use it?

-You can join our slack channels by going to [reconhub.slack.com](https://reconhub.slack.com).
+You can join our slack organisation by registering your email [here](https://reconhub.slack.com/join/shared_invite/enQtNDYxNjI5MjAxMTU3LTBjOTc0MmZjY2FmYjk5ZTc3ZWU3YzdkMzRhMDlhNzM5MGVjYzFiMDU5MWIxNTRkYjVkNjY5NTk4ZGNjYjkyYjI).
+Once you confirmed your address, you can acess our slack by going to [reconhub.slack.com](https://reconhub.slack.com).
 Slack will work from most web browsers; alternatively, you can install the slack app for your system once you have logged into slack (check [this video](https://www.youtube.com/watch?v=vKeo1YTVfZI) to see how).